ofiwg/libfabric/man/fi_av.3.md

 # USER IDENTIFIERS FOR ADDRESSES

-As described above, endpoint addresses that are inserted into an AV are mapped to an fi_addr_t value.
-The fi_addr_t is used in data transfer APIs to specify the destination of an outbound transfer, in receive APIs to indicate the source for an inbound transfer, and also in completion events to report the source address of inbound transfers.
-The FI_AV_USER_ID capability bit and flag provide a mechanism by which the fi_addr_t value reported by a completion event is replaced with a user-specified value instead.
+As described above, endpoint addresses authorization keys that are inserted into an AV are mapped to an fi_addr_t value.
+The endpoint address fi_addr_t is used in data transfer APIs to specify the destination of an outbound transfer, in receive APIs to indicate the source for an inbound transfer, and also in completion events to report the source address of inbound transfers.
+The authorization key fi_addr_t are used in receive and MR APIs to resource incoming operations to a specific authorization key, and also in completion error events if the endpoint is configured with FI_SOURCE_ERR.
+The FI_AV_USER_ID capability bit and flag provide a mechanism by which the fi_addr_t value reported by a completion success or error event is replaced with a user-specified value instead.
 This is useful for applications that need to map the source address to their own data structure.

 Support for FI_AV_USER_ID is provider specific, as it may not be feasible for a provider to implement this support without significant overhead.